Name and domicile

 - deliberates on annual reports, which are drafted by the Board of Directors

-- elects the Chair and Deputy Chair of the Union’s Council as well as appoints the regular members and alternate members of the Union’s Council, and
+- elects the Chair and Vice Chair of the Union’s Council as well as appoints the regular members and alternate members of the Union’s Council, and

 - deliberates on other matters put forth in the invitation to the General Meeting.

-The Council consists of the Chair and Deputy Chair and at least 20 and at most 40 other regular members.
-Personal alternate members will be elected for each regular member.
-Council members will be selected so that each branch is represented by one regular member and his or her alternate member per each beginning hundred (100) Union members who belong to the branch in question.
+The Council consists of the Chair, Vice Chair, regular members and alternate members.
+Council members shall be elected so that each branch is represented by one regular member and two personal alternate members per each beginning hundred (100) Union members of the branch in question.

-Council members are elected for two-year terms at the Union’s ordinary General Meeting.
+Council members are elected for two-year terms at the Union’s General Meeting.